Looking to get outdoors, on your own schedule, for a challenge where you control the difficulty? Then the Catamount Winter Adventure is for you!

 Good news!
 There’s very little required gear for this event.
 Here’s a helpful list for what to bring:

 - Your maps and instructions.
 You’ll receive these via email and print them out ahead of time (No printer?
-We can help!).
-You may want to have them in a ziplock bag to protect them from the elements.
+We can help!)
+We suggest you have them in a ziplock bag or map case to protect them from the elements.

 - A compass.
 You could try to navigate just using the trail system, but we recommend you learn how to use a compass for this event.